DanielPopoola/ficmart-payment-gateway/TRADEOFFS.md

 ### How did I implement it?

 I implemented it in a similar pattern to the bank API.
 Each request from FicMart must include an idempotency key header.
-Then I have an idempotency table in my db with fields: key, requestHash, response_payload, status_code, locked_at, recovery_point.
-The requestHash, ,response_payload and status_code help with returning the results for duplicate keys faster instead of going to the payments table
+Then I have an idempotency table in my db with fields: key, requestHash, response_payload, status_code, locked_at.
+The requestHash, response_payload and status_code help with returning the results for duplicate keys faster instead of going to the payments table

 ### Edge cases I considered:
 - Two requests, request A and B, reaching my gateway almost at the same time with the same credentials